 Without spoiling much, I will say that there are a hundred of these Cat Shines in total and not all are needed to beat the game.
 If you do decide to just play through to the normal ending it will take about 3-4 hours, and 6-7 to if you want to collect everything.
 Times could vary more depending on how skilled you are.
 I myself have reached the 100% ending at the time of writing this (getting the game a day early helped with that – thanks Amazon) and it was a blast all the way through.
 It really felt like an experience I will remember fondly.

 Finally, when it comes to moral/parental warnings, this is pretty much your typical Mario game.
 Cartoony violence, very fantasy-like magic and ghosts, and no microtransactions!
 Fury Bowser might be a bit scary for some little kids, but aside from that this would probably be one of the best purchases you could make if you wanted to have some fun with the kiddos.
 Of course, this doesn’t mean that it isn’t fun for adults.
 Most big video game fans know that Mario games are usually made for the biggest possible audience: everyone.
-Both games in this package do pack some considerably difficult challenges post-game – Although more so in 3D World than Bowser’s Fury.
+Both games in this package do pack some considerably difficult challenges post-game – although more so in 3D World than Bowser’s Fury.
 The Cat Suit is also fun for veteran Mario players looking to complete things in a fast or flashy fashion.
 It’ll take a bit to get really good at the controls but once you do you’ll be having tons of fun.
-Here’s a quick clip of what it looks like to use it.

 To sum it all up, Super Mario 3D World + Bowser’s Fury is probably one of the best games you can get on the Nintendo Switch, even if you owned the original on the Wii U. It contains an impressive amount of new content compared to other Nintendo ports, – so much, in fact, that if the new content was it’s own game alone I’d say it would be worth around $20-30, at least to me.